-First, visit The Times web site, www.mvtimes.com, click on the weather link in the upper lefthand corner of the main page, then type in an Island Zip Code, then click the Tropical Storms link in the weather advisory.
+First, visit The Times web site, mvtimes.com, click on the weather link, then type in an Island Zip Code, then click the Severe Weather link.

 When a big storm does develop, there’s a map available on The Times weather site that presents a tracking forecast for up to five days ahead.
 It’s interesting but, like 10-year budget forecasts by Congress or the White House, or the touts for pretty fillies in the seventh at Santa Anita, or global warming forecasts by gloom and doom environmentalists, or market timing advice by stock brokers, it’s not something on which you want to place a big bet.

-Forecasters have insisted that this summer-long hurricane season of 2000 would be a busy one, and a storm with our name on it would be spinning to life in the deserts of West Africa.
-They were mostly wrong, but certainly, there will be another one day, perhaps not as wicked as the 1938 blast, because we'll have some warning, but devilish nevertheless.
+Forecasters generally insist that the summer-long hurricane season will be a busy one, and that a storm with our name on it will be spinning to life in the deserts of West Africa.
+They are mostly wrong, but certainly, they will be right one day about a storm, though perhaps not as wicked as the 1938 blast, because we’ll have some warning, but devilish nevertheless.
 Everett Allen describes the destruction such a storm can cause.

 “In Edgartown,” Allen writes, “the tide rose until it flooded summer homes along the harbor front.
 Piers were under water, fences went adrift, and so did boathouses and boats.
 Captain Fred Vidler, keeper of the harbor light, said that at least twenty and probably more boats of various sizes went out past the lighthouse in the tide.
 Seven or eight were battered against the lighthouse bridge, a number sank, with only their masts visible, and the Chappaquiddick ferry lay shattered.
 Water rose halfway to the eaves of the Edgartown Yacht Club; within, the piano was afloat.”